lucas-sancere/CAREforCurie/README.md

 # CAREforCurie
-All you need to set up Care on Curie cluster
+All you need to set up Care on Curie cluster.

+Specificily for team Bellaiche analyses.

+Lucas Sancéré / Varun Kappor